pachyderm/pachyderm/README.md

 ## Quickstart Guide

 ### Creating a CoreOS cluster
 Pfs is designed to run on CoreOS.
-To start you'll need a working CoreOS cluster.
+To start, you'll need a working CoreOS cluster.
 Currently global containers, which are required by pfs, are only available in the beta channel (CoreOS 444.5.0)